-The fast growing shrubs will bloom from late spring, producing masses of tiny white flowers that can be picked and used to make delicious elderflower cordial or fizz.
+They will bloom from late spring, producing masses of tiny white flowers that can be picked and used to make delicious elderflower cordial or fizz.

 The berries, which are bursting with immune boosting vitamins A, C and D, come next, ripening between July and September, depending on where you live.
 These can then be harvested and turned into healthy treats, such as elderberry jelly, pies or preserves.
 Why not add them to your kitchen garden ideas?

-WARNING: The berries of some varieties of elderberry are toxic when eaten raw, so to be on the safe side always cook the elderberries before you try to eat them
+WARNING: The berries of some varieties of elderberry are toxic when eaten raw, so to be on the safe side, always cook the elderberries before you try to eat them

 'With proper pruning, elderberry plants can remain as short shrubs or grow to over 10ft tall.
 Elderberry plants are best purchased as young plants and will bear fruit when those plants are 2-3 years old,' explains Diane.

-It's not just interest and color from flowers and foliage that you should consider when looking for the best fast growing shrubs – stem color can make a real impact, too.
+It's not just interest and color from flowers and foliage that you should consider when looking for the best fast-growing shrubs – stem color can make a real impact, too.
 Among the best winter plants for pots and borders are cornus, or dogwoods.